 The Teranga Lions are potential second-round qualifiers.
-The African champions are led by current African footballer of the Year Sadio Mane, who will relish competing against soon-to-be ex-Liverpool teammate Virgil van Dijk, once the former’s move to Bayern Munich is finalised.
+The African champions are led by current African footballer of the Year and Bayern Munich star, Sadio Mane, who will relish competing against ex-Liverpool teammate Virgil van Dijk.
 Senegal made an excellent impression of themselves when they first appeared in 2002, going all the way to the quarter-finals.

 As for hosts Qatar, thank you for the lavish party, but the group stage is where I let you out.

 Prediction: Netherlands (1st), Senegal (2nd).

 Group B: England, Iran, United States, Wales